 The VSCADA system shall be expandable to allow the incorporation of additional sensors, measurands, and control functions.
 Expansion shall be accomplished in a way that does not require recompiling software to make configuration changes.
 Autodetecting hardware, rather than static configuration, is encouraged.
-It is critical that the system adapt automatically and safely to different numbers of cells and packs.
-It shall not be necessary to explicitly configure VSCADA with the cell or pack counts.
+It is critical that the system adapt easily and safely to different numbers of cells and packs.